saurabhmittal1996/linux_Ps_Charts/README.md

 ## Open index.html
 Ta-da!
 The charts should update every minute.
 Don't want to wait that long? press button above chart to update now!

+### Updates
+* Changed chart colors, linewidth and point radius
+* Charts update every minute
+* CPU usage and Memory consumption are not random anymore!
+* Limited maximum no. of labels on x-axis to 5 to avoid crowding.
+Data labels are still visible on hovering
+* Labels are current datetime displayed in `HH:MM:SS` format